 - Can I freeze the layers / frosted cake?

 Freezing the layers would definitely work.
+I haven’t experimented with the time but maybe up to 1 month?
 Freezing frosted layers, though?
 I think it’d work but I’m not 100% sure.

 I hope you’ll love this vegan chocolate cake!
 If you try it out, I’d love to hear what you think. :)

 Vegan Chocolate Cake (gluten-free, whole wheat, all-purpose flour options)

 - Ready in: